signal18/docs.signal18.io/01.introduction/01.overview/docs.md

 ---
 ## Goals

 **replication-manager** have to be the best open source **database cluster orchestator**.
-Embed the best practices from configurations, deployments, HA operations, maintenance tasks, monitoring, troubleshooting as a toolkit for the best open source solutions.
-We design features to hide database clustering complexity keeping Amazon RDS simplicity in mind.
+Embed the best practices from configurations, deployments, HA operations, maintenance tasks, monitoring, troubleshooting.
+A toolkit for the best open source solutions.
+We design features to hide database clustering complexity, keeping Amazon RDS simplicity in mind.

-**replication-manager** also aims to be configurable with nix style, multi tenant,secured via encryption and ACL and user-friendly by offering API, cmd line and HTML interfaces to interaction with familiar database and proxying software.
+**replication-manager** also aims to be configurable with nix style, multi tenant, secured via encryption and ACL and user-friendly by offering API, cmd line and HTML interfaces around familiar database and proxying software.

-**replication-manager** should bring multi cluster sharding and routing solutions to fixe the most requested issues around databases: **SCALABILITY**.
+**replication-manager** should bring multi cluster sharding and routing solutions to fixe the most requested issue around databases: **SCALABILITY**.

 ## History